Question: What is RPE and RIR in strength training?

 - Optimal progression: find the sweet spot between stimulus and recovery

-- Works anywhere: no need to calculate percentages
+- Universal: no need to calculate percentages

-📊 The Complete RPE Scale
+📊 Complete RPE Scale

 RPE 10 - Total Failure (RIR 0)

-- Feeling: Impossible to do one more rep
+- Feeling: Cannot do another rep

 - Use: Strength tests, rarely in training